Personal Injury and Wrongful Death Attorneys Serving the Families of North Bend, Washington

-At Brett McCandlis Brown, PLLC, we understand how traumatic this time must be for you.
+We understand how traumatic this time must be for you.
 Accident victims contact us dozens of times each year for help with during difficult and incredibly stressful times.
 Fighting for our client’s rights is what comes naturally for us, and there are few, if any, other personal injury/wrongful death law firms in the state of Washington that have the experience that our personal injury attorneys enjoy or that have resolved as many cases as we have.
 Contact us today at 1-800-925-1875 or fill out our online contact form so that we can schedule you a free consultation for your case.

 Frequently Asked Questions (FAQs)

 What is the statute of limitations and how does it work?